codenjoyme/codenjoy-namdreab/src/main/webapp/resources/namdreab/help/index-en.md

 If you are not sure what to do try to implement the following algorithms:

 - Move to a random empty adjacent cell.
-- Move to a free cell in the direction of the nearest apple.
+- Move to a free cell in the direction of the nearest blueberry.
-- Move to an apple that can be reached faster.
+- Move to a blueberry that can be reached faster.
 - Avoid longer enemies and ones under fury pill.
 - Block the supposed path of the enemy by your tail.